SCLW/Circuitry-Based-Sound/readme.md

 A logic gate is a single input - output device, designed to carry out a specific boolean operation, mapped to two voltage levels.
 Over time, the two  alternating voltage levels may form a periodical rectangular waveform and the speed of switching between the two levels is perceived as pitch.
 Aperiodical switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
 The ratio between the on-and-off states is by default 1:1, a 50% duty cycle.
 Further circuitry is needed to change this ratio, which alters the audio spectrum of the square wave.

-# Chips
+## Chips

-The following is a list of CMOS chips for sound creation.
+The following is a list of CMOS chips and other integrated circuits for sound creation.
 This list will be constantly extended during the seminar.
-It outlines for each chip its main applications and gives a short explantion.
+It outlines for each chip its main applications and gives a short explanation.
 Pinout, functional diagram, truth tables and some basic example circuits are also shown.
 However it is not limited to theses examples and the main approach is to find variations and modifications or new creative combinations for experimental sound and music.
 Please refer to the manufacturer's technical data sheet for more detailed information.